csiro-data-school/hpc-python/_episodes/01-introduction.md

 What we really want is an executable _description_ of our pipeline that allows software to do the tricky part for us: figuring out what tasks need to be run where and when, then perform those tasks for us.

+> ## Thinking about updating results
+>
+> 1. Make some small adjustment to `plotcount.py` that changes how the information is presented in the graph (hint: just like how we earlier adjusted the `width`).
+> 2. Run the pipeline script to update all graph files with the new style of graph.
+>
+> Then consider the following questions:
+> 1. How do you know which graphs need to be updated?
+> 2. What would you have to do if one of the books' contents changed at a later date, but you didn't know which book had changed?
+> 3. Would this be a problem if it took much longer (e.g. hours) to do the book-specific analysis that is required to draw the corresponding graph?
+> > ## Solution
+> > 1.
+Since you made a change to the graph drawing logic, which affects *all* graphs, you can reason that *all* graphs must be updated.
+Assuming you made no changes to the pipeline script, running it will cause all graphs to be updated to the new style.
+> > 2.
+You would have to issue the command to re-draw all of the graphs again, even though only one of them actually needs updating.
+> > 3.
+Compared to our demonstration workflow which can be run in seconds, a real-life or large-scale workflow could take much longer to complete.
+So having to re-run the _entire_ workflow because only _one part_ of the inputs has changed could mean taking up considerable time and compute resources in order to update _all_ of the results.
+> {:.solution}
+{:.challenge}

 [ref-zipf]: ../reference#zipfs-law